Fujifilm X-Pro3 vs Sony A9

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the X-Pro3 offers a slightly higher resolution than the one in the A9 (3690k vs 3686k dots).
 The table below summarizes some of the other core capabilities of the Fujifilm X-Pro3 and Sony A9 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A9 and the X-Pro3 is in-body image stabilization (IBIS).
-The A9 reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro3 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A9 reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro3 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).